 With Angel’s speech delays, people often felt the need to tell me: “Oh he is just a boy.” and “Boys do everything late.”
 Later, his former preschool teacher would offer this gem: “These goals on his IEP, don’t pay them any mind.
 He could be a late bloomer.”
 I believed her.

 She even told me about the book, Leo the Late Bloomer.
-In the book, Leo’s dad wonders about him being a late bloomer.
+In the jameshallison casino book, Leo’s dad wonders about him being a late bloomer.
 Leo’s mom asks his dad to be patient.
 In the end, Leo blooms.
 He can do everything that he could not do before.
 The End.
 But my Angel is not Leo.

-Angel’s dad did not speak until he was 4, so we all believed that the words would come soon.
-Then, Angel turned 4 and he was still communicating with sounds, single words, and gestures.
+Angel’s dad did not speak until he was 4, so we all believed that Angel”s words would come soon.
+Then, Angel turned four and he was still communicating with sounds, single words, and gestures.
 In the fall of 2009, he had ear tubes put in because of fluid build up in his ears.
 After the surgery, I waited and waited for the avalanche of words to come.
 I had heard stories of other children speaking after getting ear tubes.
 The words did not come for Angel.
 In fact, the only change was that he would scream whenever we turned the vacuum on.

 As time went by, Angel’s progress reports were looking gloomier every quarter.
-The evaluations became more devastating.
+His evaluations became more devastating.
 His fine motor and gross motor skills were lacking.
 Now he also needed occupational therapy and physical therapy.